JoaoQB/42_3_minishell/minishell/bugs.md

 bash error = ( command not found)

 //its an directory, but aint detecting as one (cuz of no /)

+Test 137: ✅⚠️  ./missing.out
+mini error = ( command not found) bash error = ( No such file or directory)

 Test 129: ❌ echo hi | echo >>./outfiles/outfile01 bye >./test_files/invalid_permission